life-itself/web3/claims/can-solve-public-goods-problem.md

 Finally, even if we are confident that at least some degree of technical optimisation can impact the public goods problem, we should ask why this must be based on Web3.
 Experiments modifying institutional arrangements via other means show promise[^10], further bringing into question whether off-chain solutions are really inadequate or just underexplored.

-### P2: Web3 can raise significant revenue for addressing public goods
+### P2: Web3 can raise significant revenue for addressing public goods: False

 Public goods provision is made up of two things: revenue raising and revenue allocation.
 Both need to function effectively to get the outcomes we want.
 In this section we will focus on the revenue raising problem.